 PE and sport grant allocations

-The PE and sport grant is additional funding given to publicly-funded schools in England to improve physical education (PE) and sport in primary schools over 3 academic years from 2013 to 2016.
+The PE and sport grant is additional funding given to publicly funded schools in England to improve physical education (PE) and sport in primary schools.

-You can find further information in guidance on the PE and sport premium, including details of allocations and advice on how to spend the funding.
+You can find further information in guidance on the PE and sport premium.

 Changes to bank details

-If you wish to change the bank details held by EFA for payment, please complete the academy bank details form.
+If you wish to change the bank details held by ESFA for payment, please complete the academy bank details form.

 Queries about payments

-For any other queries about payments, please contact the EFA enquiry service.
+For any other queries about payments, please contact the ESFA enquiry service: